cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-fan-and-motor.md

 ## General Overview

-A constant speed constant volume (CSCV) fan uses a power-driven rotating impeller to circulate air at a single speed.
+A constant-speed, constant-volume (CSCV) fan uses a power-driven rotating impeller to circulate air at a single speed.
 Fans can be either axial or centrifugal.

 Table 1 shows the plant and system configurations that may contain a CSCV fan and motor and the most common respective controlling variables.